-- What local level social needs are unmet, yet important, to a specific community in CA? - Which unmet social needs pose the greatest risk for producing racial disparities in breast cancer risk, incidence, and mortality? - Cancer risk and incidence and associated racial disparities in their communities? - What local-level partnerships might address social needs and breast cancer risk? - How do multiple systems work synergistically to impede health and well-being and facilitate increased breast cancer risk and incidence?
+- What local level social needs are unmet, yet important, to a specific community in CA that can impact breast cancer risk, incidence and mortality? - Which unmet social needs pose the greatest risk for producing racial disparities in breast cancer risk, incidence, and mortality?

+- Breast cancer risk and incidence and associated racial disparities in their communities? - What local-level partnerships might address social needs and breast cancer risk? - How do multiple systems work synergistically to impede health and well-being and facilitate increased breast cancer risk and incidence?
 Conversely, which subsystems may interact to positively impact these communities and protect against breast cancer? - How might large existing datasets be used to identify priority social needs (e.g., housing) that are also linked with breast cancer risk (e.g., environmental pollutants, secondhand smoke)? - What public and private investments in community might address critical leverage points to eliminate breast cancer disparities? - How do individuals and populations interface with systems and environments through their lived experience in ways that impact breast cancer incidence and disparities?